Roman Republic

 2. decorated this votive object with a figure of the lion-headed eagle, thereby echoing the iconography of the inaugural ‘Feathered Figure’ plaque, which was almost certainly still prominently displayed in its sanctum sanctorum.

-As we shall see, mesalim’s mace-head was also housed in this hallowed temple and when (perhaps a century or so later) Ur-Nanshe deconsecrated this temple and preserved it under the an elevated platform on which he built his new Ningirsu temple, he:
+As we shall see, Mesalim’s mace-head was also housed in this hallowed temple and when (perhaps a century or so later) Ur-Nanshe deconsecrated this temple and preserved it under the an elevated platform on which he built his new Ningirsu temple, he:

 1. transferred the ‘Feathered Figure’ plaque to his new temple; and